 Dean is a veteran of stage and performs 240 to 300 gigs per year around North America.

 His show is called: "The Swingin' With Dean Show."
 Dean is a smooth and talented solo performer.
 He can easily replace a band, since he performs on piano, trumpet, trombone, and sings.
 He plays '40s Swing, Big Band, Jazz Standards, 50's, 60's and 70's Jazz, Blues, Rock and Soul hits of Great American Artists.
 Dean does patriotic and holiday music, as well.

-Dean touches on the styles of Sinatra, Nat King Cole, Ray Charles, Glenn Miller, Duke Ellington, Elvis, The Beach Boys, The Young Rascals, Neil Diamond, The Temptations, Santana, Tommy James, and a few of his originals.
+Dean touches on the styles of Sinatra, Nat King Cole, Ray Charles, Glenn Miller, Duke Ellington, Elvis, The Beach Boys, The Young Rascals, Neil Diamond, The Temptations, Santana, Tommy James, and many originals.
 See the song list on our web site for a complete selection.

 Dean has assembled over 400 backtracks using all real instruments, including his own real drum kit.

-Concerts, Marketing parties, BBQs, Happy Hours, Dances, Car Shows, and any special occasion.
+Dean plays mostly concerts, but also does Marketing parties, Happy Hours, Car Shows, and any special occasion.

 Our PA system can handle small venues, concert halls, or outdoor parties.
-He has a keyboard if needed.
+He brings a trumpet, trombone and keyboard.

-* We are somewhat flexible according to the distance traveling, size of the venue, and your budget.*
+* Price is according to distance traveling, size of the venue.*

-Please e-mail or call to let me know if you have a budget and any openings during the time that we will be in town.
+Please fill out contact form if you have a budget and any openings during the time that we will be in town.

 Article about Dean's performance at Poway, CA Library